adrianogarru/Mastering-Linux-Tutorial/Mastering The Linux Terminal.md

 - Not all the comand name needs an option / input example date (can be run without additional input)
 - Option is called operand
 - It is possible to use a short option, example: **date -u or long date --universal**
-- CommandNames need to be on the shell search path
+- CommandNames needs to be on the shell search path

 ---------------------------------------------------------